 - Apply to enter the B.Ed.
 Kindergaten/Elementary program through Admissions.

-- Once admitted to McGill K/Elementary, sign up for the French Language Proficiency Test (FLPT) in July or September (see info below).
+- Once admitted to McGill K/Elementary, sign up for the French Language Proficiency Test (FLPT) (see dates below).

 If you are a current McGill student in the B.Ed.
 Kindergarten/Elementary program: